0x43ow/-CAPTCHA-systems-defense-against-machine-learning-based-attacks/poisoned_server/README.md

 Running the server:

     run poisoned_server.py

 Running the bot:

     run poisoned_server_browser_bot.py

     note that the server needs to be running inordor for the bot to function

 Testing:

-    Testing function to test the model's performace depending on noise levels and used methods have been provided in. poisoned_testing_functions.py,
+    Testing function to test the model's performace depending on noise levels and used methods have been provided in poisoned_testing_functions.py,

     call the function in the script or import it